Impeachment inquiry into Bill Clinton: Subsequent impeachment process developments

 Also on December 12, a Democratic proposal to censure Clinton as an alternative to impeaching him was defeated.

 On December 15, 1998, a group of eleven moderate House Republicans declared that they would vote to impeach Clinton, which deflated Clinton's hopes that Republicans may lack the votes to successfully impeach him.

 Debate on impeachment was delayed from December 17 to December 18 by Republicans after the December 16 onset of the bombing of Iraq.
 The same day, House Speaker-designate, Representative Bob Livingston (chosen by the Republican Party Conference to replace Gingrich as House Speaker) admitted to his own marital infidelity, but tried to draw a distinction between him and Clinton, by pointing out that his own infidelity was not with a staff member, nor had he ever been asked to testify under oath about his infidelities, unlike Clinton.

 On December 18, House debate began.
 That day, a survey of House members by CNN indicated that at least one of the four proposed articles of impeachment did not have enough votes to be approved.

 On December 19, before the House would begin impeachment debate for the day, Livingston announced the end of his candidacy for Speaker and his resignation from Congress from the floor of the House after his own marital infidelity had come to light.

 In the same speech, Livingston also encouraged Clinton to resign.
 Clinton chose to remain in office and urged Livingston to reconsider his resignation.

-On December 19, after thirteen and a half hours of debate spread over two days, the House of Representatives would narrowly approve two of the four proposed articles of impeachment sent to it by the House Committee on the Judiciary.
+On December 19, after thirteen and a half hours of debate spread over two days, the House of Representatives narrowly approved two of the four proposed articles of impeachment sent to it by the House Committee on the Judiciary.

 An impeachment trial was held in the Senate between January 7 and February 12, 1999, concluding with an acquittal after both articles of impeachment failed to receive the requisite two-thirds threshold of “guilty” votes to convict.